 The bands come from a variety of molds.
 Three show the differences:

-just a bar band and we hope you enjoy it,” lead singer Reed told
+- Walker-based El diablo is a three-man band that plays other artists’ hits and prefers area bars to the stage where thousands listen.
+“We’re just a bar band and we hope you enjoy it,” lead singer Reed told his audience.

 - Falling in between is Point One Oh, a Park Rapids band named for the